 Classic Slots

 That’s a tough question.
-It’s more than just old because there is plenty of old stuff that doesn’t merit any sort of praise: we’ll quite happily call a 1960s Fender Stratocaster a “classic car” but few of us would refer to rickets as a “classic disease”, so we’re lucking for something with a bit of quality to it as well.
+It’s more than just old because there is plenty of old stuff that doesn’t merit any sort of praise: we’ll quite happily call a 1960s Fender Stratocaster a “classic car” but few of us would refer to rickets as a “classic disease”, so we’re hoping for something with a bit of quality to it as well.

 Best Classic Slots

-The history of classic slots
+The history of classic casino slots

 Slots are probably much older than you think.
-There must be players around today who have played hundreds of online slots without ever setting foot in a pub, club, casino, bar or bookmakers to check out the machines that they are based on.Slots are originally clever bits of mechanical machinery.
+There must be players around today who have played hundreds of online slots without ever setting foot in a pub, club, casino, bar, or bookmaker to check out the machines that they are based on.

 However, the early slots soon found themselves under attack from a barrage of anti-gambling laws.
 So slots went undercover.
-The cards were replaced with symbols, and as the cash prizes were phased out in favour of food and whatever else companies could come up with to get around gambling rules we started to see fruit and bars (a chewing gum logo) on the reels of slot machines.
+The cards were replaced with symbols, and as the cash prizes were phased out in favor of food and whatever else companies could come up with to get around gambling rules, we started to see fruit and bars (a chewing gum logo) on the reels of slot machines.

-The Features of a Classic Slot
+The Features of Classic Slots

 Today, we’re well into the second century of the slot.
 Things are changing all the time, and it is not possible to tie a genre or style down to a shortlist of characteristics.